Graphics Adventure Games

 Point and click adventure games commonly combine exploration with puzzles, dialogues and cutscenes or scripted sequences.
 They may also feature arcade-action sequences such as combat encounters.
 Point and click adventure games are a heavily cinematized genre.
 Almost all point and click adventure games are linearly narrated and contain no stats.

 Most point and click adventure games feature inventories.
-Items listed or pictured in inventories can be applied to objects or actors on the playfield.
-In some cases items can also be combined to produce a different item.
+Items listed or pictured in inventories can be applied to objects or actors on the playfield or with other inventoried objects.
+In some cases items can be combined to produce a different item.

 Point and click adventure games can employ contiguous flip-screen exploration, screen-scrolling or a combination thereof.

-The most famous developers of graphics adventure games are Sierra On-Line, LucasFilm / LucasArts and Delphine Software International.
-Of those three the LucasFilm / LucasArts type are by far and away the best.
+The most famous developers of graphics adventure games are Sierra On-Line and LucasFilm/Arts of the United States, and Delphine Software of France.
+Of those three the LucasFilm/Arts type are by far and away the best.
 On the other hand, Sierra On-Line were all about quantity over quality; thus, I refer to their prolific output as Sierra scribble-slop spam.
+Still, Sierra On-Line did indeed release a few great graphics adventure games.

 The vast majority of historically significant graphics adventure games displayed in 16-color EGA 320x200 or 256-color VGA 320x200.

-As declared and explained in Best cRPGs and Fallout's Place, the point and click adventure game was rendered redundant by Interplay's Fallout of 1997 and yet -- astonishingly -- point and click adventure games continued to be churned out for casual gamers for 28 years subsequent, as of 2025 (cf. Pentiment).
+As declared and explained in Best cRPGs and Fallout's Place, the point and click adventure game was rendered redundant by Interplay's Fallout of 1997 and yet -- astonishingly -- point and click adventure games continued to be churned out for casual gamers for three decades subsequent.

 The following chronological list has been published for self-reference and cross-genre citation purposes.